Soft Sourdough Pretzels (Overnight Recipe!)

 - Brown Sugar – This will join the baking soda bath for the pretzels.
 If you don’t have brown sugar, honey also works.

-- Coarse Salt – Sprinkle this over the egg washed pretzels before they go in the oven.
+- Coarse Salt – Sprinkle this over the egg-washed pretzels before they go in the oven.
 It adds that classic soft pretzel flavor and look.

 Step-By-Step Instructions (With Video!)

 Step One: Combine all ingredients (sourdough starter, warm water, butter, honey, bread flour, and salt) into the bowl of a stand mixer.
-Knead the ingredients with the dough hook attachment for 7-10 minutes).

 Step Two: You can check if the dough is done by pushing your finger against it.
 If your finger sticks, it needs a bit more flour (I add a couple of tablespoons at a time until I get the desired results).